Bayesian Robustness to Outliers in Linear Regression and Ratio Estimation: Finite Population Means and Ratios

 \subsection{Simulation Study}

-We now compare the accuracy of the estimates arising from our robust model with those of the nonrobust and partially robust models, again in a context of finite population sampling.
-More precisely, the model $Y_i= \beta x_i+\epsilon_i$ with $\epsilon_i\mid\sigma \simdist 1/(\sigma x_i^{1/2})f(\epsilon_i/(\sigma x_i^{1/2}))$ and $x_i>0$, $i=1,\ldots,n$, is used to analyse the data, where $f$ is assumed to be a log-Pareto-tailed standard normal density with $\alpha=1.96$ and $\phi=4.08$ in our robust model, and it is compared with the same linear regression model, but where $f$ is assumed to be a standard normal density in the nonrobust model, and where $f$ is assumed to be a Student density with 10 degrees of freedom and a known scale parameter of $0.88$ in the partially robust model.
-Note that the parameters of the distributions are the same as in Sect. \ref{sec_illu_thm}.
+We now evaluate the accuracy of the estimates arising from our robust model in a context of finite population sampling.
+More precisely, the model $Y_i= \beta x_i+\epsilon_i$ with $\epsilon_i\mid\sigma \simdist 1/(\sigma x_i^{1/2})f(\epsilon_i/(\sigma x_i^{1/2}))$ and $x_i>0$, $i=1,\ldots,n$, is used to analyse the data, where $f$ is assumed to be a LPTN density in our robust model.
+We consider two sets of parameters for the LPTN: $(\alpha,\phi)=(1.96, 4.08)$ as in Section~\ref{sec_illu_thm}, and $(\alpha,\phi)=(1.50, 2.18)$.
+Our model is compared with the same linear regression model, but where $f$ is assumed to be a standard normal density in the nonrobust model, and where $f$ is assumed to be a Student density with 10 degrees of freedom and a known scale parameter of $0.88$ in the partially robust model, as in Section~\ref{sec_illu_thm}.
+We set $\pi(\beta,\sigma)\propto 1$ and we estimate $\beta$ and $\sigma$ using MAP estimation (which therefore corresponds to maximum likelihood estimation) for these three models.
+Given that the obtained estimates are the same as under the frequentist paradigm, we also compare with the \textit{M}- and \textit{S}-estimators.

-For the simulation study, we set $n=20$, $x_1,x_2,\ldots,x_{20}=1,2,\ldots,20$, and $\pi(\beta,\sigma)\propto 1$.
-We simulate 50,000 data sets using values for $\beta$ and $\sigma$ arbitrarily set to 1 and 1.5, respectively, and we carry out this process for each of the three scenarios that we now describe.
+We set $n=20$ and $x_1,x_2,\ldots,x_{20}=1,2,\ldots,20$.
+We simulate 1,000,000 data sets using values for $\beta$ and $\sigma$ arbitrarily set to 1 and 1.5, respectively, and we carry out this process for each of the three scenarios that we now describe.
 In the first one, $f$ is a standard normal distribution; therefore, the probability to observe outliers is negligible.
 In the second scenario, $f$ is a mixture of two normals where the first component is a standard normal distribution and the second has a mean of 0 and a variance of $10^2$, with weights of $0.9$ and $0.1$, respectively.
 This last component can contaminate the data set by generating extreme values.
 In the third and last scenario, $f$ is also a mixture of two normals, but the contamination is due to the second component's location.
 More precisely, the first component is again a standard normal, but the second has a mean of 10 and a variance of 1, with weights of $0.95$ and $0.05$, respectively.